Madhava-mng/sdcd/README.md

 }
 ```

-you can also add full sub domain "api.test.com" inted of "api"
+you can also add full sub domain "api.test.com" insted of "api"

 **With files:**